tada/pljava/src/site/markdown/install/vmoptions.md

 If using [the OpenJ9 JVM][hsj9], be sure to look also at the [VM options specific to OpenJ9][vmoptJ9].

+## Selecting operation with or without security policy enforcement

+PL/Java can operate [with security policy enforcement][policy], its former default and only mode, or [with no policy enforcement][unenforced], the only mode available on stock Java 24 and later.

+When `pljava.libjvm_location` points to a Java 17 or earlier JVM, there is no special VM option needed, and PL/Java will operate with policy enforcement by default.
+However, when `pljava.libjvm_location` points to a Java 18 or later JVM, `pljava.vmoptions` must contain either `-Djava.security.manager=allow` or `-Djava.security.manager=disallow`, to select operation with or without policy enforcement, respectively.
+No setting other than `allow` or `disallow` will work.
+Only `disallow` is available for stock Java 24 or later.

+Before operating with `disallow`, the implications detailed in [PL/Java with no policy enforcement][unenforced] should be carefully reviewed.

+[policy]: ../use/policy.html
+[unenforced]: ../use/unenforced.html

 ## Adding to the set of readable modules

 By default, a small set of Java modules (including `java.base`,